CipherJon/Wisdom-Extractor/README.md

 # Wisdom Extractor

 A Streamlit application that extracts wisdom and insights from YouTube videos using AI.
-The application uses the YouTube Transcript API to fetch video transcripts and processes them through OpenRouter's AI models to extract key insights and lessons.
+The application uses the YouTube Transcript API to fetch video transcripts and processes them through OpenRouter's AI models (specifically deepseek-r1-0528-qwen3-8b) to extract key insights and lessons.

 ## Features